brpx/grafly-api-doc/migration.md

     },

     "media": [] of {
       "type": string,               # ...one of "image", "video", "gallery", "infographic" or "document".
       "id": string,                 # ...this media object's ID (unique for each type).
       "legacy_id": string,          # ...this media's legacy ID (opaque, for future reference).
       "created": timestamp,         # ...media creation time.
+      "published": timestamp,       # ...media publishing time.
+      "updated": timestamp,         # ...media last update time.
       "title": string,              # ...in HTML.
+      "lead": string,               # ...in HTML.
       "description": string,        # ...in HTML.
       "thumbnail": string,          # ...reference to an image object ID, only when type is "video".
       "authors": [] of strings,     # ...in plain text, in display order.
+      "author_ids": [] of strings,  # ...references to author object IDs.
       "images": [] of strings,      # ...references to images (in order), only when type is "gallery".
       "url": string,                # ...original media item's location, ignored when type is "gallery".
       "migrate": boolean,           # ...migrate the "url" when "true" (otherwise migrated outside this process).
       "external": boolean,          # ...migration consists of just a stub article, only when type is "video".

+      "taxonomies": [] of {
+        "type": string,  # ...one of "category", "tag", "system_tag", "label" or "genre".
+        "id": string,    # ...reference to the taxonomy object's ID.
+      },
     },

     "taxonomies": [] of {